 Visiting from Pinterest?
 Welcome!
 I’ve received many comments on this post asking us why we didn’t paint the trim before installation, which would have been an obvious fix.
 Our contractor installed this trim before we knew it wasn’t painted, so we didn’t have this option.
 Plus, I thought this would be a helpful tip for the many people who are repainting or touching up existing trim.
 Enjoy!

-Note to self: If you are painting the trim white, always, always go with the pre-primed trim.
+Note to self: If you are painting the trim white, always go with the pre-primed trim.

 It’s not that we have anything against priming the trim ourselves.
 It just takes a lot of patience, careful work…and time.

-I know I should have asked before we took this project on, but do you have any trim painting advice?
+I should have asked before we took this project on, but do you have any advice on trim painting?